Georiviere/Georiviere-public/README.md

 ```bash
 docker compose up -d
 ```

+You can now access the application by visiting [http://localhost:3000/](http://localhost:3000/) ! 🎉

 #### Maintenance

 Whenever you change the settings you need to relaunch the service :